Building a Brand Online — From Zero to Recognition

 - What to do next (CTA)

-If a visitor doesn't understand these 5 things in 5 seconds — the site isn't doing its job.
+If a visitor doesn't understand these 5 things in 5 seconds — the site isn't doing its job, no matter how good it looks.

 Visual Consistency

 The site must look like the rest of your communication.
 Same colors, fonts, and tone of voice as on LinkedIn, in emails, and in presentations.
-Visual inconsistency subconsciously breeds distrust — the brain reads it as "something is off."
+Visual inconsistency subconsciously breeds distrust — the brain reads it as "something is off," before the visitor even realizes why.

 Blog as a Brand-Building Tool